 Checking your skin means taking note of all the spots on your body.
 Spots typically include freckles, moles, birthmarks, age spots, bumps, sores, scabs, open wounds that bleed, and scaly patches.

 For your self-exam, you’ll need a full-length mirror, a hand mirror, bright lighting, and a place to record your findings.
-When possible, ask someone to help check hard to see places.
+When possible, ask someone to help check hard-to-see places.

 Examine your body front and back in the mirror, then look at the right and left sides with your arms raised.
-Women should lift breasts to view the undersides.
+Women should lift their breasts to view the undersides.